Joe-ElM/Credit-Card-Segmentaion/README.md

 In conclusion, based on analysis, Group 4, consisting of 25 individuals categorized as "Premium Customers," should receive improved conditions.
 These customers demonstrate a high frequency of purchases and consistently meet their payment obligations.
 Therefore, offering enhanced terms and conditions tailored to their spending habits could further incentivize their loyalty and satisfaction.

-## Project highlights

-- shared files for functions and global settings allowing for streamlined editing of global parameters (i.e. `random_state`), as well as uniform / consistent visualization's style throught Jupyter Notebooks
-- main pipeline with external model-definitions .py file allowing for streamlined model switching and comparison

 ### Data Set: Credit Card Dataset for Clustering

 Obtained from: [kaggle.com](https://www.kaggle.com/datasets/arjunbhasin2013/ccdata)\